 Whether an investment in the Company is appropriate will depend on the investor's own requirements and attitude to risk.
-The Company is designed for high-net-worth retail investors (although it may be promoted to all types of investor) who:
+The Company is designed for retail investors who:

-- want to achieve long-term capital growth; - can meet the minimum investment levels;

-- are able to commit to a long-term investment in the Company and take the risk of losing part or all of their investment capital; - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" set out in Section 31 of the Prospectus).
+- wish to achieve capital growth whilst also receiving an income; - can meet the minimum investment levels (currently the minimum initial investment is £1,000,000 which may be waived at the discretion of the ACD); - are able to commit to a long-term investment (i.e. greater than eight years) in the Company and take the risk of losing part or all of their investment capital; - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" set out in Section 31 of the Prospectus).